beemojs/beemo/docs/events.md

-# Listening To Events
+# Listening to events

 What kind of tool would Beemo be without the ability to listen to events?
 A terrible one, and as such, Beemo totally supports them!
 Events provide an easy mechanism for hooking into the lifecycle of a Beemo process.

-To begin, create an `index.js` file in the root of your configuration module that exports a function, or use the `package.json` `main` entry.
+To begin, create a `main` entry point in your configuration module that exports a function.
 This function will receive a [Beemo Tool instance](./tool.md) for the current process, in which listeners can be registered.

 ```ts
 // src/index.ts -> lib/index.js